Ember-SC/bloggr-cli/README.md

 #### I Just Want to Run the Completed Application

-1. Be sure you've installed `ember-cli` as described above.

 1.  `cd` into your folder where you do your projects, then:

     ```bash